 The story of the evolution on the banks of the Avon

 since the 19th century, the Rowing Club and steamboats

 and the people who have made it happen.

 We held our AGM on Thursday 27 April, and the proceeding went without any riots!

 There have been come changes to our Committee.
 We noted the death of a former committee member Elaine Anderson and the retirement of Wendy Wagstaff from the committee.
 Sandra Capaldi was elected onto the Committee and we look forward to the future with confidence.

 Formal minutes of the AGM will be available to members in due course.

 If you have seen the books the VEHS has published in the last few years, you may like to know that several of these, and recent back numbers of our magazine, are now available through our on-line shop here.
 All the prices here include p&p.

 St Lawrence’s Church

-We have our vestry in the south-east of the church, with displays and other material, (there is also a mini-display marking the Jubilee) and we also man the reception desk in the north-west, with information about the church (in English and Polish) and some items for sale.
+We have our vestry in the south-east of the church, with displays and other material, and we also man the reception desk in the north-west, with information about the church (in English and Polish) and some items for sale.